johnpaulbalagolan/lr-wiki/Guide-for-Consuming-Learning-Registry-Records.md

 ## Parsing Records

 Each record in the Learning Registry is based on the [resource data description data model](http://docs.learningregistry.org/en/latest/spec/Resource_Data_Data_Model/index.html#resource-data-description-data-model).
 The primary elements in the data model are:
-* “resource_data”: “string” or JSON object// describes the resource itself (metadata or paradata).
+* “resource_data”: “string” or JSON object // describes the resource itself (metadata or paradata).
 * “resource_locator”: “string”             // URL of the resource

 The “resource_data” comes in different forms that are described by the following elements of the resource data description data model:
 * “resource_data_type”: “string”    // vocabulary of types [“metadata”, “paradata”, …]
 * “payload_schema_format”: “string” // schema MIME type

 While there are many payload_schema_formats that could be encountered, it is important to be familiar with the [common data schema formats](https://github.com/LearningRegistry/LearningRegistry/wiki/Common-Data-Schema-Formats-in-Learning-Registry) that are found in the Learning Registry.